Why Choose Cedars-Sinai Marina del Rey Hospital for Overactive Bladder Treatment?

 - Acupuncture: This technique was first developed in China, and it involves the careful insertion of very fine needles into precise pressure points throughout your body in order to relieve local pain.
 The practitioner will decide to insert multiple needles, which remain in your body for about 30 minutes.
 This method will trigger the release of endorphins and serotonin into your blood that can help relieve the pain.

 - Japanese herbal blends: People who consumed a blend of traditional Japanese herbs, such as gosha-jinki-gan (GJG), have noticed an improvement in their urinary frequency; although a small number of them have reported some adverse effects such as diarrhea and nausea.

 - Magnesium: Consuming foods rich in magnesium like spinach, black beans, avocados, and bananas can be beneficial, as magnesium helps reduce the detrusor muscle’s spasms.

 There are certain lifestyle changes you can make that may help with preventing OAB:

 Do you suspect you might have OAB?
-You can always learn more about urinary problems and how to treat and cure them by getting in touch with our highly-skilled specialists at Marina Del Rey Hospital.
+You can always learn more about urinary problems and how to treat and cure them by getting in touch with our highly-skilled specialists at Cedars-Sinai Marina del Rey Hospital.